 - The amount of multicast data transferred to UE via per-UE PDU sessions using 5GC individual MBS traffic delivery method.
 The SMF shall include the information of usage of per-UE PDU session for a 5GC individual MBS traffic delivery in charging information towards CHF.

-SMF may report above charging information to CHF for the following cases.
+For the multicast communication, the SMF may report above charging information to CHF for the following cases:

 - UE joining multicast MBS session.